Iron boride: Synthesis

-Structure and Properties
+Structure and properties

 The structures of FeB and Fe_{2}B were known to be interstitial in early studies.
 FeB is orthorhombic and Fe_{2}B adopts body-centered tetragonal structure.

-FeB

-FeB has zig-zag chains of boron atoms that are coordinated by seven iron atoms.
-Boron atoms have a slightly distorted mono-capped trigonal prismatic iron atom coordination and two boron atom neighbors.
-B-B single bond distance is 178 pm, Fe-B distance is 215–220 pm, and Fe-Fe distance is 240–272 pm.
-Each trigonal prism shares two rectangular faces with the nearby prisms, forming infinite prism columns.

-FeB single crystal is taken by bond domains.
-Bond domains are parallel to the axis of easy magnetization and perpendicular to the axis of hard magnetization.
-The structure of closing domains is described as "rows and zigzags of asterisks".
-Its bond domains possess a distinguished direction in orientation of the boundaries of major domains with rhombic shape of closing domains.

-FeB is a soft ferromagnetic compound that becomes paramagnetic above ~325 °C (617 °F).
-In air, FeB powders begins to react with the ambient oxygen above 300 °C, though bulk FeB materials are expected to be stable in air to much higher temperatures.
-FeB is an extremely hard compound (15-22 GPa as measured by Vickers indentation), but is not sought after on borided steels because FeB layers are brittle and prone to spalling off the steel or iron.

 Fe_{2}B

 Fe_{2}B contains single boron atoms in square anti-prismatic iron atom coordination.
 Boron atoms are separated from each other and the shortest B-B distance is 213 pm.
 Fe-B distance is 218 pm and Fe-Fe distance is 240–272 pm.

 Fe_{2}B is a ferromagnetic compound that becomes paramagnetic at temperatures above 742 °C (1368 °F).
 In air, Fe_{2}B powders begin to react with the ambient oxygen above 400 °C. The high hardness of Fe2B (18.7 GPa or 1907 HV as measured by Vickers indentation) is why homogeneous Fe_{2}B layers are formed on top of iron or steel by boriding to make them more wear resistant.